nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit information about a specified venue.
+1. User requests to edit certain fields belonging to a specified venue.
 2. BookCoin To The Moon updates the venue information and saves it to the booking system.

     Use case ends.

 **Extensions**

 * 1a.
-The specified booking does not exist in the system.
+The specified venue does not exist in the system.

     * 1a1.
 BookingSystem shows an error message.

       Use case resumes at step 1.

+* 1b.
+The specified field(s) is/are invalid.

+    * 1b1.
+BookingSystem shows an error message.

+      Use case resumes at step 1.

 **Use case: UC14 - Edit a booking**

 **MSS**

-1. User requests to edit information about a specific booking.
-2. BookCoin To The Moon updates the booking information and saves it to the booking system.

-    Use case ends.

-**Extensions**

-* 1a.
-The booking requested cannot be found.
-    * 1a1.
-BookCoin To The Moon shows an error message.
-* 1b.
-The person email does not exist in the system.
-    * 1b1.
-BookCoin To The Moon shows an error message.
-* 1c.
-The venue name does not exist in the system.
-    * 1c1.
-BookCoin To The Moon shows an error message.
-* 1d.
-The ending time is not later than the starting time.
-    * 1d1.
-BookCoin To The Moon shows an error message.
-* 1e.
-The time slot required has been booked already.
-    * 1e1.
-BookCoin To The Moon shows an error message.

-  Use case ends.
+This use case is similar to UC13 - Edit a venue, except that venues are replaced with bookings.

 **Use case: UC15 - Edit a person**

-**MSS**

-1. User requests to edit information about a specific person.
-2. BookCoin To The Moon updates the person information and saves it to the booking system.

-    Use case ends.

-**Extensions**

-* 1a.
-The person requested cannot be found.
-    * 1a1.
-BookCoin To The Moon shows an error message.

-  Use case ends.

-**Use case: UC16 - Filter bookings by person**

-**MSS**

-1. User requests to view bookings under a specific person.
-2. BookCoin To The Moon displays all bookings made by the specified person.

-    Use case ends.

-**Extensions**

-* 1a.
-No booking is found under the specified person.
-    * 1a1.
-BookCoin To The Moon shows an error message.

-  Use case ends.

-**Use case: UC17 - Filter bookings by date**

-**MSS**

-1. User requests to view bookings of a specific date.
-2. BookCoin To The Moon displays all bookings made on the specified date.

-    Use case ends.

-**Extensions**

-* 1a.
-No booking is found one the specified date.
-    * 1a1.
-BookCoin To The Moon shows an error message.

-  Use case ends.

-**Use case: UC18 - Filter bookings by venue**

-**MSS**

-1. User requests to view bookings under a specific venue.
-2. BookCoin To The Moon displays all bookings made by the specified venue.

-    Use case ends.

-**Extensions**

-* 1a.
-No booking is found under the specified venue.
-    * 1a1.
-BookCoin To The Moon shows an error message.

-  Use case ends.
+This use case is similar to UC13 - Edit a venue, except that venues are replaced with persons.

-**Use case: UC19 - Exit the program**
+**Use case: UC16 - Exit the program**

 **MSS**